 While FEMA insists this is just "typing" and not setting standards for training and credentialing, pretty much everyone else sees this as FEMA setting standards for training of individuals.
-This seems to be more prevalent in urban search and rescue, where the FEMA typing is taken very seriously.
-However, we are aware of no requests of an ASRC Group, ever, specifically for a FEMA Type 1 or Type 2 Land Search and Rescue Team, and few within the ASRC argue that there is a need to prepare for such an eventuality.
+For volunteer wilderness SAR teams that aren't chartered by a governmental body FEMA typing is self-declared.
+Adherence to FEMA typing seems to be more strict in urban search and rescue, where the FEMA typing is taken very seriously.
+We are aware of no requests of an ASRC Group, ever, specifically for a FEMA Type 1 or Type 2 Land Search and Rescue Team, and few within the ASRC argue that there is a need to prepare for such an eventuality.